Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: Introduction

-\item \textbf{AvgRVC in trees}: Since the optimal value for ABT has an $\Omega(\log n)$-factor gap with that of AvgRVC even for trees, we further study the structure of a Vector Clock schedule on trees to overcome this gap.
-By devising near-optimal schedules that are locally periodic at each node and where each node has the same offset value in hearing fresh information from its parent, we design a 40-approximation for AvgRVC on trees (Theorem \ref{treeapprox}) which is our most technical result.
+\item \textbf{AvgRVC in trees}: Unfortunately, unlike the relationship between MaxRVC and Minimum Broadcast-Time, we show that there exists an $\Omega(\log n)$-gap between an optimal value for AvgRVC and for ABT even for the following tree $T$.
+Let $r$ be the root of $T$.
+Let $v_1, ..., v_d$ be the children of $r$.
+Suppose each child $v_i$ is the root of a complete binary tree of size $n_i=\lceil n/(2i^2)\rceil$.
+Choose $d$ such that $\sum_{i=1}^d n_i = n$.
+Note that $d\ge \sqrt{n}$.
+The details are in Section \ref{sec:gap}.

-In particular, we show that there exists a near-optimal schedule that is locally-periodic where each vertex receives information from its parent in regular intervals.
-Then, we prove that such schedule has two major components (periods, and offsets representing the delay of the parent's update and the node's own) that contributes to the overall average latency.
-The period component can be approximated by rounding a matching-based LP along with a dynamic programming.
-The offset component can be bounded by using the optimal solution to the Average Broadcast Time problem on the tree.
-Lastly, we construct an infinite schedule using the approximations to these two separate components and achieve a constant approximation for AvgRVC.
-Details are in Section~\ref{sec:tree}.
+Since the optimal value for ABT has an $\Omega(\log n)$-factor gap with that of AvgRVC even for trees, we further study the structure of optimal vector clock schedule on trees to overcome this gap. \begin{theorem} There exists a $40$-approximation for the Average Rooted Vector Clock Latency Problem (AvgRVC) on trees. \end{theorem} We obtain this result by devising near-optimal schedules that are locally periodic at each node and where each node has the same wait-time (offset value) in hearing fresh information from its parent This is our most technical contribution (Section~\ref{sec:tree}).
+Since these techniques directly tackles the vector clock problems, they potentially provide alternate strategies in designing algorithms for infinite schedules in general without reducing them to delay problems.

 \end{enumerate}